 - altered liver function and other abnormal blood results

 Long-term alcohol abuse can cause severe nerve damage, confusion, clumsiness, muscle problems, dementia, and coma.
 Other mental disorders that commonly appear along with alcohol abuse are depression, anxiety, and sleep problems.

 If you have been smoking for many years, lung troubles may become more apparent as you get older.
 You may have more infections or take longer to recover from them and you may find yourself short of breath or wheezing more often.

 An addiction to alcohol or other substances can put you at risk of severe, even life-threatening withdrawal symptoms if you try to stop using these substances suddenly.
-Depending on the substance, withdrawal symptoms may include: shaking, sweating, feeling hot or cold, delirium, convulsions, or sudden heart problems.
-For this reason, you must inform your healthcare professional so that he or she can help you withdraw from your addiction safely and help you create a plan to avoid the addiction in the future.
+Depending on the substance, withdrawal symptoms may include: shaking, sweating, feeling hot or cold, delirium, seizures, or sudden heart problems.
+For this reason, you must inform your healthcare provider so you can get help withdrawing from your addiction safely and help you create a plan to avoid the addiction in the future.

 Posted: March 2012